XScorpion2/MixerMemory/README.md

 # MixerMemory
-Windows Volume Mixer Memory system.
-This helps restore your favorite applications to their preferred volume level when discord's attenuation forgets what it's doing.
+This is a system tray helper to restore your favorite applications to your desired volume levels on launch or on demand.

+This application came about due to using Discord's attenuation feature would frequently quiet other application volumes, and forget to restore them back to their original volume levels.